pranscript/plex_bytesized/plex/readme.md

 # Plex

-Till now Radarr and Nzbget are communicating to each other.
+Till now Radarr is communicating with Nzbget and Deluge.
 Now it is time to load up the downloaded content on Plex.

 ## 1. Settings